 How Do they Work?

 First and foremost, adaptogens help our bodies by reducing inflammation and hormonal stress responses.
 They reduce cortisol and calm the stress enzyme (JNK), which causes inflammation.
 Adaptogens also have antioxidant action that counteract oxidative compounds that decrease ATP (energy) generation in the system.
-Oxidants are free radicals produced within the body or gathered from the environment which can help fend off viruses or microbes, but can also be very damaging to one’s health.
+Oxidants are free radicals produced within the body or gathered from the environment which can help fend off viruses or microbes.
+But they can also be very damaging to our health.

 What Plants are Considered Adaptogens?